Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Examples

-With the above identification of operators for the two theories, we can study how the Poisson bracket behave under the mirror map.
-For example, in the XYZ model we have the following bracket
+With the above identification of operators for the two theories, we can study how the Poisson bracket behaves under the mirror map.
+For example, in the XYZ model, we have the following bracket

 The corresponding bracket in the SQED is